Mr. Football (Michigan)

-The Michigan Mr. Football award is an honor accorded to a high school football player from Michigan.
-It is presented by State Champs Michigan and sponsored by Hungry Howie's, and is awarded based on a combination of player performance and fan voting.
+The Michigan Mr. Football is an award given to the best high school football player from the state of Michigan.
+It is presented by State Champs Sports Network and is sponsored by Hungry Howie's.
+Fan voting is used to determine one nominee for the final four candidates, and the award is given based on the player's performance that season.
+Athletes at any grade-level can be selected.